llewellynksj/fuelbot/README.md

 # FuelBot: Fuel Tracking System

-With the rising cost of living and need to be able to easily manage one's budget, FuelBot is a simple tracking system to help vehicle users understand how much they are spending on fuel.
+With the rising cost of living, and the need to be able to easily manage one's budget, FuelBot is a simple tracking system to help vehicle users understand how much they are spending on fuel.
 This useful little tool can quickly analyse your average spend so that you can better manage your finances.

 ![Image of FuelBot](documentation/readme-images/fuelbot_logo.png)